-The Board is the governing body of the Authority and is responsible for making all decisions relating to the Fund and the Schemes.
-The Board has all the powers necessary for managing, and for directing or supervising the management of, the business of GSF.
+The Board is the governing body of the Authority and is responsible for making all strategic decisions relating to the Fund and the Schemes.
+The Board has all the powers necessary for managing, and for directing or supervising the management of, the business of the GSF.

 The Minister appoints the members of the Board.
-The members have a wide range of experience and expertise in the investment, financial and business sectors.
+The Board has a wide range of experience and expertise in the investment, financial and business sectors.

-The Authority has established a Corporate Governance Statement, which incorporates legislative and regulatory requirements as well as the policies and practices developed by the Board.
-This statement is available on the Authority's website www.gsfa.govt.nz.
+The Authority Board has prepared a Governance Manual and a Corporate Governance Statement.
+The documents incorporate legislative and regulatory requirements as well as the policies and practices developed by the Board.
+The Authority's Corporate Governance Statement is available on the website www.gsfa.govt.nz.